omonimus1/blog-jade-rubick/content/posts/2021-11-22--using-a-dslr-for-video-conferencing/index.md

 I'm far from an expert on all this, so if you have any ideas on things I'm doing wrong, let me know!
 Also happy to answer questions on it.

 Also, be sure to [subscribe](/subscribe/) if you’d like to be notified of future posts.

+## Thank you

+Thank you to [Drew Stokes](https://www.linkedin.com/in/drewstokes/) for pointing out the challenges of overheating.

 Image by <a href="https://pixabay.com/photos/sony-a6000-ilce-6000-camera-4808408/">Farbsynthese</a> from <a href="https://pixabay.com/">Pixabay</a>